 The West Branch Angler Resort offers year-round lodging along the West Branch of the Delaware River.
 Amenities include a stocked pond, swimming pool and playground.
 Guests can also enjoy guided fly fishing and group clay shooting for an additional fee.
-In addition, there is a fly shop and a restaurant located at the resort.
+In addition, there is a fly shop, a restaurant, and wedding/event space located at the resort.